 That’s a nationally representative sample of US middle-aged and older adults.

 Researchers focused on rates of change for the cognitive domains of mental status, word recall, and vocabulary.
 To do so, they identified two groups.
-One was a consistently low trajectory group.
+One was a consistently low group.
 It had low cognitive scores throughout the study period.
-The other was a consistently high trajectory group.
+The other was a consistently high group.
 It had high cognitive scores throughout the study.